 Inspecting for Compliance

-Following the Federal Motor Carrier Safety Administration’s inspection regulations is necessary to stay compliant.
+In the U.S., following the Federal Motor Carrier Safety Administration’s inspection regulations is necessary to stay compliant.
 The most important sections of their regulations related to vehicle inspections are 396.1-396.25.
 The section explains what kind of inspections one needs to perform on which parts, as well as what type of records should be kept to ensure compliance.

 Anyone managing a vehicle fleet, including municipalities, must maintain and repair any equipment or vehicles under their control.
 All vehicle types and industries have different types of parts which require different types of inspection protocols and inspection forms.
 The only consistency among these various vehicles and industries is safety, which is the top priority of the FMCSA.